Chevrolet Tahoe Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Chevrolet Tahoe insurance rates for additional coverage and risk scenarios.
+The chart below illustrates estimated Chevrolet Tahoe insurance rates for additional coverage and risk scenarios.

-- The price for full coverage for a teenage driver can cost $3,708
+- An auto insurance policy with full coverage for a teen driver can cost $5,078

-Insurance prices for a Chevrolet Tahoe are also quite variable based on your driving record, the model year and trim level, and physical damage deductibles and liability limits.
+Insurance prices for a Chevrolet Tahoe also have a wide range based on the model of your Tahoe, your risk profile, and physical damage deductibles and liability limits.

-Older drivers with no violations or accidents and high deductibles may only pay around $900 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers should be prepared to pay in the ballpark of $3,700 a year.
+Older drivers with a clean driving record and high physical damage deductibles may pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
+Prices are highest for drivers in their teens, where even without any violations or accidents they can expect to pay in the ballpark of $5,000 a year.
 View Rates by Age

-The state you live in also has a big influence on Chevrolet Tahoe insurance rates.
-A middle-age driver might find prices as low as $600 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,230 on average in Florida, New York, and Michigan.
+Where you choose to live also has a big influence on Chevrolet Tahoe insurance prices.
+A middle-age driver might find prices as low as $900 a year in states like North Carolina, Wisconsin, and Vermont, or at least $1,850 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |